 How long was the trip?
 Seven consecutive days.

 Do trains travel on these railroad tracks?
 No, they do not.
 These tracks are the old Denver & Rio Grande Western line.
 Trains stopped running in 1997.

 Chaffee County Photo Inspiration

 My name is Steve and I live in Buena Vista.
-I am a writer, photographer and Colorado poster child.
-Mountain fever brought me to this region five years ago ...
+I am an author, photographer and Colorado poster child.
+Mountain fever brought me to this region nine years ago ...
 Read More

 Thank you for visiting! -Steve :)